bitovi/academy/src/angular/15-directive/15-directive.md

 @sourceref ./only-numbers.directive.spec.ts

-> If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!
+If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!

 ## Solution